Taxis of London: Plug-in electric vehicles

-Continuing horse-drawn cab services

-Horse-drawn hackney services continue to operate in parts of the UK, for example in Cockington, Torquay.
-The town of Windsor, Berkshire, is the last remaining UK town with a continuous lineage of horse-drawn hackney carriages, operated run by Windsor Carriages, the licence having been passed down from driver to driver since the 1830s.
-The original hackney licence is in place, allowing for passenger travel under the same law that was originally passed in 1662.
-The city of Bath has an occasional horse-drawn Hackney, principally for tourists, but still carrying hackney plates.
+In 2014, the Mayor of London announced that taxis would be required to be able to work in zero-emission mode by 2018.
+In December 2017, the London EV Company launched the first taxi capable of emitting zero emissions, the LEVC TX, weeks before the requirement came into effect.
+According to LEVC, the introduction of the model helped to cut emissions of the London taxi fleet by 60%.

+In December 2023, TfL announced that 7,972 of the 14,690 licensed taxis were capable of emitting zero emissions.

+Self-driving vehicles

+In August 2026, Transport for London announced that Wayve had been given license to operate self-driving private hire vehicles.
+Under the terms of these licenses, a driver must remain control of the vehicle at all times - additional approval from the Driver and Vehicle Standards Agency would be required for there to be no driver present.
+Wayve will be using Ford Mach-E vehicles in partnership with Uber.

 Black cabs

 Until the late 1950s, vehicles licensed as London taxis were required to be provided with a luggage platform, open to the street, on the pavement (sidewalk) side, at the front, beside the driver, in place of the front passenger seat found on other passenger cars (including taxis licensed for use in other British cities).

 Though there has never been law requiring London's taxis to be black, they were, since the end of the Second World War, sold in a standard colour of black.
 This, in the 1970s gave rise within the minicab trade to the nickname 'black cab' and it has become common currency.
 However, before the Second World War, London's cabs were seen in a variety of colours.
 They are produced in a variety of colours, sometimes in advertising brand liveries (see below).
 Fifty golden cabs were produced for the Queen's Golden Jubilee celebrations in 2002.